 The pedagogical structure in the proposed NEP is based on the principles of “learning by doing,” “learner-centricity,” and “active learning.”
 Under this structure, students will be actively involved in their learning and encouraged to think critically and solve problems on their own.

 Teachers will guide students through the learning process as facilitators.
 This structure corresponds to the most recent research on how people learn best.
-It also fits with the government’s goal of transforming India into a “knowledge powerhouse.”
+It also fits with the government’s goal of transforming India into a “Knowledge Powerhouse.”

 12. What is Vocational Education in New Education Policy 2020?